sparshrestha/tech-in-nepal/README.md

 ## Games Studios
+- [Bhoos Games](https://www.bhoos.com/) - Bhoos is a social gaming platform that brings people of all ages together through games.
 - [Sroth Code Games](https://www.facebook.com/srothcodegames/) - Sroth Code is a mobile game development company that draws inspiration from Nepal’s rich and varied culture and history.
 - [TeslaTech ](https://teslatech.com.np/) - Riding on the wave of success of the world leading online card game – Callbreak, Teslatech is at her core, a globally competitive tech company fueled by a fierce ambition and at a unique position to contribute to the advancement of technology and thus our society.
 - [Yarsa Games](https://yarsagames.com/) - Yarsa Games is our game development studio.
 We publish mobile games, some of which have reached 150M+ users.